docusign/sample-app-myconnectwebhook-ruby/README.md

 ```
 In the `URL to Publish` field enter `https://{YOUR_NGROK_HOST}.ngrok.io/api/docusign/trigger/do_process.json`.

 This will allow Connect to send request to your local environment.

-## Running MyConnect Sample App
+## Running MyConnectWebhook Sample App

 ### Manual

 ```
  bin/dev
 ```
 Open a browser to **http://localhost:3000**